What Is Rheumatoid Arthritis?

 Many other diseases such as gout, fibromyalgia, and lupus may resemble rheumatoid arthritis, so the doctor will rule out these conditions before making a diagnosis of RA.

 Blood tests are usually run to help make a diagnosis of rheumatoid arthritis.
-These tests check for certain antibodies including anti-cyclic citrullinated peptide antibodies (ACPA), rheumatoid factor (RF), and antinuclear antibodies (ANA), which are present in a majority of RA patients.
+These tests check for certain antibodies including anti-cyclic citrullinated peptide antibodies (ACPA), rheumatoid factor (RF), and antinuclear antibodies (ANA), which are present in most RA patients.

-Rheumatoid factor (RF) is present in about 75% to 80% of RA patients, and a high RF may indicate a more aggressive form of the disease.
+Rheumatoid factor (RF; a group of antibodies that attack the person’s tissue;) is present in about 75% to 80% of RA patients, and a high RF may indicate a more aggressive form of the disease.
 Antinuclear antibodies (ANA) is not specific for a diagnosis for RA, but their presence can indicate to the doctor that an autoimmune disorder may be present.

 Other blood tests that may be run can help the doctor determine the extent of the inflammation in the joints and elsewhere in the body.
 The erythrocyte sedimentation rate (ESR, or "sed rate") measures how quickly red blood cells fall to the bottom of a test tube.
 Typically, the higher the sed rate, the more inflammation there is in the body.